How Do You Align Your Business Goals and SEO Goals?

 Auditing your website gives you a complete picture of the present state of your website.
-With regular audits, you will identify gaps in your SEO strategy and ensure the strategy aligns with your overall business objectives.
+With regular audits, you will identify gaps in your SEO strategy and ensure the SEO and content marketing strategy align with your overall business objectives.
 Audits also help you identify technical issues, and opportunities to improve your content, and help you track your progress.

 Integrate your SEO Strategy with Other Marketing Channels

 Integrating your SEO tactics with other marketing channels helps you maximize your online presence and reach your target audience.
 For instance, you can use social media to promote your content and drive traffic to your website.

 Effective collaboration between departments in your company helps ensure that your SEO strategy stays aligned with your overall business objectives.